reidmorrison/semantic_logger/README.md

 - Replace calls to Logger#with_payload with SemanticLogger.named_tagged.
 - Replace calls to Logger#payload with SemanticLogger.named_tags.
 - MongoDB Appender requires Mongo Ruby Client V2 or greater.
-- Appenders now write payload data in a seperate :payload tag instead of mixing them. directly into the root elements to avoid name clashes.
+- Appenders now write payload data in a seperate :payload tag instead of mixing them directly into the root elements to avoid name clashes.

 As a result any calls like the following: